-There are several causes of corneal ulcers.
+There are several causes of corneal ulcers in cats.
 The most common cause is trauma.
-An ulcer may result from blunt trauma, such as a pet rubbing its eye against a rough surface, or due to a laceration, such as a scratch or contact with a sharp object such as a thorn.
+An ulcer may result from blunt trauma, such as a cat rubbing its eye against a rough surface, or due to a laceration, such as a cat-claw scratch or contact with a sharp object such as a thorn.
 The second most common cause is chemical burn of the cornea.
 This may happen when irritating shampoos, other liquids, chemicals or dust such as drywall dust gets in the eye.